Skip to content

 return getattr(obj, f"_{self._name}") # Instance access returns str

-__init__(name=None, default=None, primary=False, not_null=False)
+__init__(name=None, default=NO_DEFAULT, primary=False, not_null=False)

 Create a new Column instance.